-0 (14 (40 : () Explain 5 Concept Maps (10 minutes) Once back in the classroom, have students add to their concept maps in a new color the new ideas and ways of describing their object that they came up with outside.
+Concept Maps (10 minutes) Explain 5 Once back in the classroom, have students add to their concept maps in a new color the new ideas and ways of describing their object that they came up with outside.
 Encourage students to label their descriptions - is it a simile, alliteration, an adjective?
 They should add what they came up with outside and continue adding new ideas that they come up with.
-Evaluate 6 Writing (10 minutes) Students should now have an opportunity to write a descriptive paragraph or poem about their object.
+Alternatively, students can use a graphic organizer labeled with different types of figurative language.
+This modification could be particularly useful for students who may have a difficult time with the concept map.
+Writing (10 minutes) Evaluate 6 Students should now have an opportunity to write a poem about their object.
 They should use the ideas from their concept map, their graphic organizer.
 They can write one piece together as a group or individual pieces.
-Elaborate 7 Sharing (5 minutes) Student groups should have a chance to share their organizers and the paragraphs or poems they came up with to describe their objects.
-As a follow-up, artists can have a chance to illustrate their descriptions.
+Sharing (5 minutes) rate Student groups should have a chance to share their organizers and the paragraphs or poems they came up with to describe their objects.
+Elaborate 7 As a follow-up, artists can have a chance to illustrate their descriptions.
 Perhaps a brochure of the school grounds can be created with photographs and descriptions of objects in the schoolyard.
 Or students can exchange descriptions with other groups without their objects named and try to find the object described.